DJ LeMahieu Player Props: Yankees vs. Angels

 DJ LeMahieu At The Plate

-- LeMahieu is batting .283 with four doubles, a triple, two home runs and four walks.
+- LeMahieu has four doubles, a triple, two home runs and five walks while batting .265.

-- Among the qualified hitters in MLB, his batting average ranks 66th, his on-base percentage ranks 85th, and he is 32nd in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 86th, his on-base percentage ranks 83rd, and he is 47th in the league in slugging.

-- LeMahieu has reached base via a hit in 10 games this season (of 12 played), and had multiple hits in three of those games.
+- LeMahieu has reached base via a hit in 10 games this year (of 13 played), and had multiple hits in three of those games.

-- In 12 games played this season, he has gone deep in two of them.
+- In 13 games played this year, he has gone deep in two of them.

-- In five games this season, LeMahieu has picked up an RBI, with more than one RBI once.
+- In five games this year, LeMahieu has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.